Right to education: Definition

-Education is the access to formal institutional instructions.
+Education is the access to formal institutional instructions and is the process of learning value systems, knowledge, habits and skills.
 Generally, international instruments use the term in this sense and the right to education, as protected by international human rights instruments, refers primarily to education in a narrow sense.
 The 1960 UNESCO Convention against Discrimination in Education defines education in Article 1(2) as: "all types and levels of education, (including such) access to education, the standard and quality of education, and the conditions under which it is given."